RAAF Base East Sale PFAS Investigation

-In May 2016, Defence commenced a detailed environmental investigation into the nature and extent of PFAS on and around RAAF Base East Sale.
+In August 2018, Defence completed a detailed environmental investigation into the presence of per- and poly-fluoroalkyl substances (PFAS) on and in the vicinity of RAAF Base East Sale.

 People who have eaten fish, eels or ducks are not considered to be at risk of any adverse health effects.

-This precautionary advice was issued following preliminary testing of per- and poly- fluoroalkyl substances (PFAS) levels in plants and animals undertaken by Defence near RAAF Base East Sale.
+This precautionary advice was issued following testing of PFAS levels in plants and animals undertaken by Defence near RAAF Base East Sale.

 Visit the VIC EPA Website for further information.